anyaevostinar/anyaevostinar.github.io/classes/111-w24/final-project.md

 * Use the graphics.py library
 * Create at least two classes
-* Run without errors and exhibit complexity in one of the described ways
+* Run without errors
+* Exhibit complexity in one of the described ways
 * Have a descriptive header for each file
 * Have a `README.txt` report that includes all required information